FNAQS: Retirement Plan Guide

-- Will you accept that status in writing with a clear written description of fees and services covered?
+- Will you accept the 3 (38) status in writing with a clear written description of fees and services covered?
+If not, why not?

 - Which fiduciary duties do I, as Plan Sponsor, still retain?

-Glossary of Key 401k & ERISA Related Terms:
+Glossary of Key Retirement Plan & ERISA Related Terms

-- 3 (38) ERISA Investment Manager: affords you as Plan Sponsor/Employer the highest standard of care under ERISA law; effectively transfers investment liability away from you as Plan Sponsor/Employer to the investment professional.
+3. 3 (38) ERISA Investment Manager: affords you as Plan Sponsor/Employer the highest standard of care under ERISA law; the Investment Manager takes discretion for Plan investments, and effectively transfers investment liability away from you as Plan Sponsor/Employer to the investment professional.

 4. Bundled Plans: refers to an arrangement where one service provider may take on several roles and bundles Plan fees with all associated services.
 This structure can lead to a lack of transparency and poor disclosure of services provided (see Indirect Fees vs Direct Fees).

 5. Department of Labor (DOL): administers and enforces workplace activities for about 10 million employers and 125 million workers.
 ERISA regulates employers who offer pension or welfare benefit plans for their employees.
 Title I of ERISA is administered by the Employee Benefits Security Administration (EBSA) and imposes a wide range of fiduciary, disclosure and reporting requirements on fiduciaries of pension and welfare benefit plans and on others having dealings with these plans.

 6. Employee Retirement Income Security Act of 1974 (ERISA): is a federal law that sets minimum standards for most voluntarily established pension and health plans in private industry to provide protection for individuals in these plans.